mesosphere/dcos-commons/docs/pages/developer-guide.md

 ## Unit tests

 Unit tests enable you to make sure that changes to your dependencies do not result in breaking changes to your frameworks.
 The SDK uses the standard JUnit testing system.
-The hello-world framework provides [some example unit tests](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/src/test/java/com/mesosphere/sdk/helloworld/scheduler/HelloWorldServiceSpecTest.java).

 **Important:** In order to avoid unintentional execution of other framework tests, you must include [a test filter similar to the one defined by the hello-world framework](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/build.gradle#L40-L45).